How Big Do Axolotls Get? Size & Growth Chart

 Factors That Affect Growth

-Diet: the biggest controllable factor.
 Axolotls fed a varied, protein-rich diet (earthworms + pellets) grow faster and larger than those on a limited diet.

-Temperature: warmer water (within safe range) speeds up metabolism and growth.
+Warmer water (within safe range) speeds up metabolism and growth.
 Axolotls at 20°C grow faster than those at 16°C, but the cooler temperature is better for long-term health.

-Tank size: while a small tank does not physically prevent growth, the associated water quality issues and stress can stunt growth.
+While a small tank does not physically prevent growth, the associated water quality issues and stress can stunt growth.
 Always provide adequate space.

-Genetics: some bloodlines simply produce larger or smaller axolotls.
+Some bloodlines simply produce larger or smaller axolotls.
 This is the factor you have the least control over.

 When Is an Axolotl Full Grown?